 Step 1: Ask the right questions

 Where does my idea fit in?
 What legal form should I register under?
 What taxes must I pay?
 Before taking the big step, it’s necessary to address these questions to avoid trouble later.
-Whether it’s the Chamber of Skilled Crafts, or the Chamber of Commerce and Industry you need to join; IHK Berlin and Handelskammer Berlin, the Business Start-up Portal by the Federal Ministry of Economic Affairs and Energy (BMWi), and the Senate Department for Economics, Technology and Research are all equipped to help you with your most pressing questions.
+Whether it’s the Chamber of Skilled Crafts, or the Chamber of Commerce and Industry you need to join; IHK Berlin and Handelskammer Berlin, the Business Start-up Portal by the Federal Ministry of Economic Affairs and Energy (BMWi), and the Senate Department for Economics, Energy and Public Enterprises are all equipped to help you with your most pressing questions.
 The latter even provide a central support helpline at (030) 9013-8444 dedicated to helping you deal with all issues related to setting up a new business.

 Step 2: Register your business